omeldar/adventofcode/2024/haskell/README.md

-# Advent of Code Haskell Project
+# Advent of Code - Haskell Setup

 This project is a setup for solving Advent of Code puzzles using Haskell.
 The structure makes it easy to add new puzzle implementations, run them with minimal effort, and keep everything organized in a modular way.